-Aston Villa manager Martin O’Neill did reveal on Friday that Milner was on the verge of the big money move to the City of Manchester stadium, although he stated the contract was still to be signed.
+Aston Villa manager Martin O’Neill did reveal on Friday that Milner was on the verge of the big money move to the City of Manchester Stadium, although he stated the contract was still to be signed.

-But with both Milner and Balotelli having international commitments this week, the progress of the transfers has slowed, but Mancini still feels both deals can be tied up once the fixtures are over.
+With both Milner and Balotelli having international commitments this week, the progress of the transfers has slowed, but Mancini still feels both deals can be tied up once the fixtures are over.